 Baltic Region Heritage Committee (BRHC)

 The Baltic Region Heritage Committee – BRHC (former Monitoring Group on Cultural Heritage in the Baltic Sea States) is composed by nominated representatives of state authorities in charge of national heritage management in ten countries and was established back in 1998.

 The activities focus both on the intrinsic value of cultural heritage and its sustainable management.
 The BRHC promotes the potential of cultural heritage as a strategic resource for developing the Baltic Sea Region.

 The members represent the national bodies in charge of cultural heritage.
 The involved countries under the umbrella of the Council of the Baltic Sea States (CBSS) are Denmark, Estonia, Finland, Germany (Mecklenburg-Vorpommern and Schleswig-Holstein), Latvia, Lithuania, Norway, Poland and Sweden.
 The Russian Federation has at the moment no active members.

-Sweden is chairing the committee from July 2016 until June 2018, setting its priorities on 20th Century Heritage, research and communication.
+Latvia is chairing the committee from July 2018 until June 2018, working with the troika countries Sweden and Denmark.

 Read more on the BRHC homepage: www.baltic-heritage.eu

 The Committees´ work is organised in three working groups under the supervision of the BRHC:

 - Underwater Cultural Heritage – Its aim is to study the implications and possible content of a regional agreement to protect underwater cultural heritage in the Baltic Sea.
 This includes the prohibition of CBSS nationals and ships flying member-state flags from interfering with historic wrecks and archaeological structures.